-As working hypothesis, the collaboration makes sense from a business point of view.
+As a working hypothesis, the collaboration makes sense from a business point of view.
 Now, let’s try to substantiate this case.
-First, we identify all relevant synergies as individual initiatives, which have benefits, efforts and risks attached to it.
-For completeness you can formulate these initiatives from two dimensions:
+First, we identify all relevant synergies as individual initiatives, which have benefits, efforts and risks attached to them.
+For completeness, you can formulate these initiatives from two dimensions:

 The first one refers to the benefit you aim to achieve:

 How can you reduce the current costs of doing business? - In general cost reductions are the fastest and most probable initiative to occur.

 What initiatives or combined assets can increase revenues? - Note that here overestimations are likely; so make sure you can defend each initiative.

 What are the positive effects from an investment or financial point of view? - Avoid focusing on benchmarks and try to fully elaborate on how you will achieve this.